Skip to content

 Nitrogen (N) Element

 The element Nitrogen belongs to Periodic Table Group 15.
 It is a nonmetallic element that accounts for approximately 78 percent of the Earth’s atmosphere.
-It exists in the form of … Read more
+It exists in the form of diatomic molecules, N2.
+The gas is inert due to a … Read more

 Chlorine Element- Definition, Properties, Reactions, Uses, Effects